tedhchen/ESS-ResearchDesign/index.md

 # Research Design for Environmental Social Science
 {: .mb-2 }
-Course website for EVPP 632 at George Mason University.
+Course website for EVPP 632 at George Mason University (Fall 2022).
 {: .fs-6 .fw-300 }

 ## About